coderabbitai/ai-pr-reviewer/README.md

 ### Models: `gpt-4` and `gpt-3.5-turbo`

-At FluxNinja, we use `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).
+Recommend using `gpt-3.5-turbo` for lighter tasks such as summarizing the changes (`openai_light_model` in configuration) and `gpt-4` for more complex review and commenting tasks (`openai_heavy_model` in configuration).